 For back soreness and abdominal aches, flow through a cat-cow sequence and allow the fluid movements of your body to provide a welcome stretch from head to toe.

 Try to link each inhale and each exhale with a new movement.
-Make this stretch a moving meditation that's relaxing for both your mind and your body.
+Make this stretch a moving meditation that's relaxing for both your mind

 Standing Forward Fold Relieves The Tension In Your Sore Muscles